alikasundara/hotday/README.md

 # HOTDay (Hint Of The Day)

 Generate a fortune file based on a bunch of input files.

+## Why
-The original idea was for me to regularly get random reminders about things that I want to persist in my memory.
-It could be important dates, technology hints or any other random facts.
+To regularly get random reminders about things that I want to persist in my memory.
+It could be important dates, technology hints or any other random facts that are worth memorising.

-Usage:
+## Usage
 - ensure that [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) is installed
 - keep adding facts to `.in` files, separating them by `%`.
 Make sure there's no newline after the last `%`.
 - ensure that the `FORTUNE_DIR` in `install.sh` is pointing to the directory with fortune files on your system, normally `/usr/share/fortune`,